 How Well It Works

-The Epley procedure is safe and works well to treat benign paroxysmal positional vertigo (BPPV).footnote 1
+The Epley and Semont maneuvers are safe and work well to treat benign paroxysmal positional vertigo (BPPV).

 Risks